hossman/jenkins-reports/README.txt

     output/html/index.html
      - the Venus generated "planet" of recent jenkins jobs across all sources output/html/reports
-     - some CSV summary reports of "recent" test failures output/html/job-data/
+     - some CSV summary reports of test failures in the past 7 days output/html/job-data/
+     - more details about any failure mentioned in the /reports...
-     - CSV with detailed list of test results (PASS and FAIL) ... if and only if tests were run
+     - CSV with detailed list of test (method) results (PASS and FAIL) ... if and only if tests were run
      - full build logs ... if and only if at least one test failure occured (to save space)

 TODO: customize the venus template to add some pretty links to the reports & raw job-data